 Vehicle damage and insurance claims

 Insurers examine and record auto damages through photos and estimates.
 Damage type, severity, and location influence repair or replacement payments.
-The insurer of the party at fault usually pays these.
+The insurer of the party at fault usually pays these bills in full if their client’s coverage is adequate.
 Independent repair shops often provide third-party estimates used to dispute insurer valuations.
 If your insurer underestimates the repair cost, you have the right to dispute it.
-Our team ensures the damage valuation reflects your rightful compensation.
+Our team at JG Winter Law is well versed in how to ensure the damage valuation reflects your rightful compensation.

 What happens if I’m at fault in a car accident in California?